easpaas/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM, Document Object Model, is an object representation of the html elements on a webpage.

 2. What is an event?

+  An event is sent to notify code that something has taken place.

 3. What is an event listener?

+  An event listener takes a event type and a callback to be executed based on the event type.

 4. Why would we convert a NodeList into an Array?

+  By converting a NodeList into an Array, we would have access to array methods.
+A NodeList is not technically an array.

 5. What is a component?

+  A component is usually a small reusable function.
+Allows code to be dynamic versus its static counterpart.

 ### Git Set up